-The Emergency Repair Fund continues Max Farash’s own practice of providing a ‘safety net’ of funds that can be accessed quickly and used to meet emergency building expenses (e.g., short-term repairs needed for HVAC, hot water, etc.).
+The Emergency Repair Fund continues Max Farash’s own practice of providing a "safety net" of funds that can be accessed quickly and used to meet emergency building expenses (e.g., short-term repairs needed for HVAC, hot water, etc.).
 Please note that deferred maintenance and roof repairs of any kind are not eligible for these emergency funds.
-The maximum per grant is $15,000, and not-for-profit organizations must submit a copy of two estimates for the designated repair.
-Final reporting includes submission of the final receipt(s) verifying that the work was both completed and paid for.
-Grant requests will be denied if repair work is initiated prior to official notification of grant approval.
+The maximum per grant is $15,000.

 Responses to requests for emergency funds will be expedited to the extent possible.

 The Foundation allocates funds to this account on an annual basis.
 Once the funds are exhausted, this category will close until the following January.

 The Foundation accepts letters of inquiry from not-for-profit groups in Monroe and Ontario counties in New York State.